Mordechai Vanunu: Early life and education

-Vanunu was born in Marrakesh, Morocco, the second of 11 children born to an Orthodox Jewish family that lived in the city's mellah, or Jewish quarter.
+Vanunu was born in Marrakesh, Morocco, in 1952.
+He was the second of 11 children born to an Orthodox Jewish family that lived in the city's mellah, or Jewish quarter.
 His father, Shlomo, ran a grocery store, and his mother, Mazal, was a housewife.
 Vanunu studied in an Alliance française school, and a Jewish religious elementary school, or cheder.
 In 1963 Vanunu's father sold his business, and the family emigrated to Israel.
 Vanunu was ten years old at the time.
 The family transited through France, spending a month in a camp in Marseille before being taken to Israel by sea.
 Upon arrival in Israel, the family was sent by the Jewish Agency to settle at Beersheba, which at that time was an impoverished desert city.
 During their first year in Israel, the family lived in a small wooden hut without electricity.

 Vanunu's father purchased a small grocery store in the town's market area, and the family moved into an apartment.
 Vanunu's father devoted his spare time to religious studies.
 He came to be regarded as a rabbi, earning respect in the market.
 Vanunu was sent to a Yeshiva Tichonit, a religious elementary school on the outskirts of town, which mixed religious and conventional studies.

 After completing the 8th grade, his parents enrolled him in a yeshiva, but after three months he was withdrawn.
 For high school, Vanunu attended Yeshivat Ohel Shlomo high school, a Bnei Akiva-run school, where he was an excellent student, earning honors.
 According to Vanunu, whilst in secondary school, he had a personal crisis which led to him deciding not to observe religious Judaism.
 In an interview, he said that "already at this stage, I decided to cut myself off from the Jewish religion, but I didn't want to have a confrontation with my parents because I wanted to complete my studies".